5 Steps to Become a Customer-Centric Organization through AI Technology

-Valuing the customer as the source of revenue and competitive survival should be a given.
+Valuing the customer as the source of revenue and competitive survival is now a given.
 But it hasn’t always been that way.
-Poor customer experience has become the reliable fuel of stand-up comedy, but on a serious note, it stands to ruin a full 30 percent of digital business projects, according to Gartner.
+Poor customer experience is often the reliable–and relatable–fuel of stand-up comedy.
+On a more serious note, it stands to ruin a full 30 percent of digital business projects, according to Gartner.
 AI Customer Service is making strides in the AI industry to provide customers with top-of-the-line customer experiences.

 Nobody wants to be the statistic in that prediction.
-So what does a business have to do to become customer-centric to improve customer experience?
-Simply, you must win at every interaction the customer has with your organization, says Olive Huang, Research Director at Gartner, quoted in a Smarter with Gartner article authored by Laurence Goasduff.
+So what must businesses do to become more customer-centric and improve customer experience?
+Simply, it must win at every interaction the customer has with that organization, says Olive Huang, Research Director at Gartner, quoted in a Smarter with Gartner article authored by Laurence Goasduff.

-Technology, in the course of delivering innovations, has empowered customers, users, and employees as never before.
+Technology, in the course of delivering innovations, has empowered customers like never before.
 And they are flexing their muscles; they’re not only noisy about their experiences, but they’re also volatile enough to jump ship if their concerns are not addressed.

 “Your business results depend on your brand’s ability to retain and add customers,” says Huang.